maidsafe/rfcs/proposed/0014-unregistered-client-support-in-launcher/0014-unregistered-client-support-in-launcher.md

 }
 ```
 and branching on if `Option` is `None` or otherwise should do it.
-- UDP broadcast will be done by `IpcServer` once it has obtained the successfully spawned an [acceptor](https://github.com/maidsafe/safe_launcher/blob/master/src/launcher/ipc_server/mod.rs#L321).
+- UDP broadcast will be done by `IpcServer` once it has obtained the successfully spawned [acceptor](https://github.com/maidsafe/safe_launcher/blob/master/src/launcher/ipc_server/mod.rs#L321).